Algorithms Are Not Monoliths

 Henry’s expertise draws from the many intersections of education, workforce development, venture-building, and philanthropy.
 Before launching Diffusion Venture Studio with Learning Collider’s founder Peter Bergman, Henry was a Senior Advisor and Entrepreneur in Residence at Owl Ventures, the world’s leading education sector venture capital firm.
 At Diffusion, Henry’s team is positioning resources and research to launch education and workforce technology ventures.
 Before our panel, Henry’s flight was delayed.
 His important perspective was missed but not forgotten:

 ‘Building and scaling fair algorithms requires capital at every angle and phase.
-Policymakers, employers, investors, and technologists must leverage their spends to ensure that algorithms supporting critical hiring decisions result in more fair and equitable judgments than human decision makers.’
+Policymakers, employers, investors, and technologists must consistently invest in efforts to ensure that algorithms supporting critical hiring decisions result in more fair and equitable judgments.’

 Sara: I'll start by addressing the issue of “algorithms are not monoliths” head on.
 As we think about algorithm design and evaluation, let's pretend we’re talking informally with an executive who is considering an AI-based technology to use in their talent management department.
 To advise them on their purchase, what questions would you ask them?
 And what would you recommend they consider?